OmegaLambda1998/BetterInputFiles.jl/README.md

 ```

 ## Usage
-This package provides one main function, and a number of helper macros.
-The `setup_input` function does most of the heavy lifting, pre-processing, loading, and post-processing the input file you give it.
+This package provides one main function - `setup_input`.
+This function does most of the heavy lifting, pre-processing, loading, and post-processing the input file you give it.
 An idiomatic way of using this package is as follows:

 ```julia
 using InputFiles